1934 Giro d'Italia: Classification leadership

 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+In 1934, there was a time bonus for the winner of aach stage, but unlike the year before no time bonus for the first rider on a mountain top.

+The race organizers allowed isolated riders to compete in the race, which had a separate classification calculated the same way as the general classification, with a white jersey for the leader of this classification.

-In the mountains classification, the race organizers selected different mountains that the route crossed and awarded points to the riders who crossed them first.
+In the mountains classification, the race organizers selected different mountains that the route crossed and awarded points to the five riders who crossed them first.

 The winner of the team classification was determined by adding the finish times of the best three cyclists per team together and the team with the lowest total time was the winner.
 If a team had fewer than three riders finish, they were not eligible for the classification.

 Il Trofeo Magno (the Great Trophy) was a classification for independent Italian riders competing in the race.
 The riders were divided into teams based on the region of Italy they were from.
 The calculation of the standings was the same for the team classification.
 At the end of the race, a trophy was awarded to the winning team and it was then stored at the Federal Secretary of the P.N.P. in their respective province.

 The rows in the following table correspond to the jerseys awarded after that stage was run.